-- Advance equality of opportunity between people who share a protected characteristic and people who do not
+- Advance equality of opportunity between people who share a protected characteristic and those who do not

-Foster good relations between people who share a protected characteristic and people who do not share it.
+- Foster good relations between people who share a protected characteristic and those who do not.